Franz Marc: Der Blaue Reiter

 In 1911, Marc founded the Der Blaue Reiter journal, which became the center of an artist circle, along with Macke, Wassily Kandinsky, and others who had decided to split off from the Neue Künstlervereinigung movement.
 Though Marc showed several of his works in the first Der Blaue Reiter exhibition at the Thannhauser Galleries in Munich between December 1911 and January 1912, as it was the apex of the German expressionist movement, the exhibit also showed in Berlin, Cologne, Hagen, and Frankfurt.
+In Berlin the gallery owner Herwarth Walden displayed Marc alongside works by Paul Klee, Alfred Kubin, and Alexej von Jawlensky.
+Known as Storm exhibition, in 1912 the collection was exhibited in Wuppertal.
+The Blue Rider is associated with Munich and the color blue, to which Marc attributed special qualities.
+The Wilhelmine period in Germany was dominated by academy art institutions.
+Anton von Werner was among the visual artists considered official taste.

-In 1912, Marc met Robert Delaunay, whose use of color and the Cubist method was a major influence on Marc's work; fascinated by Futurism and Cubism, Marc created art that increasingly was stark in nature, painting natural abstract forms which found spiritual value in color.
+In 1912, Marc met Robert Delaunay, whose use of color and the Cubist method was a major influence on Marc's work.
+Fascinated by Futurism and Cubism, Marc created art that increasingly was stark in nature, painting natural abstract forms which found spiritual value in color.
 He painted The Tiger and Red Deer in 1912 and The Tower of Blue Horses, The Foxes, and Fate of the Animals in 1913.